vmware-tanzu/velero/design/move-plugin-repos.md

 ### Upgrade

-The documentation for how to fresh install the out-of-tree plugin will be specified together with the documentation for the install changes on issue https://github.com/heptio/velero/issues/1740.
+The documentation for how to fresh install the out-of-tree plugin with Velero v1.2 will be specified together with the documentation for the install changes on issue https://github.com/heptio/velero/issues/1740.

+Going forward we will document how to change the tag on the Velero deployment yaml for both the main image and any of th three plugins installed.

+Alternatively, we could add CLI `velero upgrade` command that would make these changes.
+Ex: `velero upgrade 1.3` would upgrade from `v1.2` to `v1.3`.

 For upgrading: